 Unlike in the real world, digital color costs nothing, so it's tempting to include all the colors under the Sun in your design.
 Try not to do this.

 I’m not saying that designs can’t be colorful—there’s a time and a place for it, sure.
 If you’re designing a kids birthday party invitation, feel free to go nuts.
-If you’re targeting an older audience though, this might not be the best way to go.
+Cultural events can also benefit from a bit more color.
+However, if you’re targeting a mature professional audience, this might not be the best way to go.

 How to fix it